Varusham 16: Production

 Varusham 16 is a remake of director Fazil's own Malayalam film Ennennum Kannettante.
 The role of the lead actress was offered to Nirosha; due to her clash of dates, the director choose to cast Khushbu.
+According to Khushbu, the song "Poo Pookum" was shot at a studio in Porur, Madras.
+The filming was primarily held at Padmanabhapuram Palace, Kanyakumari.
+The song "Pazhamuthircholai" was shot at Mathur Aqueduct, Kanyakumari.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vaali.
 The song "Gangai Karai Mannanadi" is set in Todi, a Hindustani raga, "Hey Aiyasamy" is set in Dharmavati, a Carnatic raga, "Karayatha Manamum" is set to Hema Bhushani, "Pazhamuthir Cholai" is set in Harikambhoji, and "Poo Pookum Masam" is set in Keeravani.
 For the Telugu-dubbed version Premanjali, all lyrics were written by Rajasri.

 Release and reception

 Varusham 16 was released on 18 February 1989.
 N. Krishnaswamy of The Indian Express wrote that Karthik "puts much life and energy into his role", Khushbu "looks just out of school" and Viswanathan was "great as the head of the family", while also appreciating Jayabharathi, Vadivukkarasi and Charle's performances.
 P. S. S. of Kalki said the film could be watched for the cast performances.
-Karthik won the Filmfare Award for Best Actor – Tamil.
+Karthik won the Filmfare Award for Best Actor – Tamil, and Fazil won the Cinema Express Award for Best Director.
+Sekar was awarded the Tamil Nadu State Film Award for Best Editor.